cygri/prefix.cc/bulk-imports/README.md

 - Processing: Converted from txt to CSV by Richard
 - Status: Imported into prefix.cc live site via csv-import.php

+## lov-mappings-20140814.csv

+- Creator: Ghislain Atemezing <ghislain.atemezing@mondeca.com>
+- Date: 2014-08-14
+- Source: Ghislain sent this to Richard back in May.
+It took Richard until August to act upon it.
+Ghislain removed some mappings that were invalid in prefix.cc and sent the file as `lov-mappings_new.csv`.
+- Processing: Richard changed line breaks to Unix style
+- Status: Imported into prefix.cc live site via csv-import.php

 ## lov-mappings-20150422.csv

 - Creator: Ghislain Atemezing <ghislain.atemezing@mondeca.com>